openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 ### Run the Playbook
 Having added the required detail to `create_droplet/vars/main.yml` then the playbook is ready to be run.
 Running the playbook will call upon a Docker image, `rgee0/ansible-playbook:2.6.0`, which offers a ready-made Ansible environment.
 Three volumes are mounted, two make the SSH key-pair available to Ansible - the values represented below are consistent with locations used earlier, ensure these are changed if different locations / names were used.
 The final volume mounts the project directory into the container so that Ansible can access the playbook.

-> To execute from a Raspberry Pi 3 then use `rgee0/ansible-playbook:2.6.0-arm32v7` instead

 All that remains is to choose one of the two orchestrators and pass the value as a extra variable:

-Kubernetes
+Here the `orchestrator` is set to `k8s` to provide a Kubernetes based instance

 ```bash
 $ cd ~/openfaas && \